dotkernel/api-documentation/docs/book/v5/core-features/exceptions.md

 ### Step 5: Test for success

-Again, access your API's home page URL, which should return the same content.
+Access your API's home page URL, which should return the same content.
 Notice that this time it returns `418 I'm a teapot` HTTP status code.